Dustin J. Sleesman

 Dustin J. Sleesman is an Assistant Professor of Management at the Alfred Lerner College of Business and Economics at the University of Delaware.
 He received a Ph.D. from Michigan State University and a B.S. and B.A. from The Ohio State University.

-His research has been published in Academy of Management Journal and Journal of Applied Psychology, Journal of Behavioral Decision Making, and Industrial and Organizational Psychology, and has been featured in various media outlets such as Forbes, The Huffington Post, Philanthropy Journal, and La Tercera (Santiago, Chile).
+His research has been published in Academy of Management Journal, Journal of Applied Psychology, Journal of Behavioral Decision Making, and Industrial and Organizational Psychology, and has been featured in various media outlets such as Forbes, The Huffington Post, Philanthropy Journal, and La Tercera (Santiago, Chile).